digitalmacgyver/viblio_backend/vib/vwf/README.md

 The essential flow is:

 1. A new workflow execution is submitted, which causes a message to be sent to the Decider with the input provided in the submission
-2. The Decider determines what, if any, activities should be initiated, and sends messages to those task lists, specifying the input they recieve
+2. The Decider determines what, if any, activities should be initiated, and sends messages to those task lists, specifying the input they receive
 3. Activity workers poll their task lists waiting for activities, when a new activity arises they perform their task, and return their output, which is sent via a message back to the Decider
 4. The Decider again determines what further activities should be initiated, and steps 2-4 are run until the Decider decides the workflow is complete, or it should be failed

+***NOTE:*** The architecture of SWF allows Activities to be run multiple times, for instance an activity may complete, however its server could be dropped off the network just as it was sending its message of completion.
+You must always design your Activities so that nothing catastrophic happens if they are run multiple times for the same input.

 To ensure reliability of a distributed workflow, tasks and decisions have timeouts associated with them.